Which supermarkets still have delivery slots available?

 Currently if you visit the Ocado website you’ll be placed in a virtual queue, which can take up to four hours (or more) due to the high demand.
 If you have a delivery booked for Thursday 26th March you can log in to edit your order.
 Ocado is releasing slots as soon as they become available.View Deal

 After having some website issues, Morrisons now has a virtual queue in order to access its grocery shopping section.
-Morrisons are working on introducing a number of measures to help reduce the amount of substitutes and missing items that some customers are encountering with their online food shops.View Deal
+Morrisons is working on introducing a number of measures to help reduce the number of substitutes and missing items that some customers are encountering with their online food shops.View Deal

 Waitrose | Next delivery slot: unknown | A good option, if more slots become available